LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

       - `A+` means one or more occurrences of `A`
     - Option: `[A]` represent zero or one occurrence of `A`
     - Grouping: `(A | B)` could group `A | B`
   - EBNF form Regex could always be translated into Backus-Naur Form (BNF) format.
-My solution to convert above rules:
+Here is my solution to convert the rules above:
 <p align="center">
 <img src="img/ebnf.png" height="50%" width="50%">
 </p>